LNicholsonDev/Portfolio/README.md

 ## ABOUT ME
 Hello!
 I'm glad you're here.
 I am a dedicated software developer and data analyst based in Washington state.
 I am excited to share my projects through this portfolio.

 With a background in Biology, I returned to university to develop strong programming skills.
-My interest in software development is driven by my desire to tackle challenging problems in healthcare, science, and AI research.
+My interest in software development is driven by my desire to tackle challenging problems in bioinformatics, healthcare, and AI research.

 Below you will find a collection of projects - class learnings, statistical analyses, and other fun stuff.